GuOrg/Gu.Localization/README.md

 Same as translator but used like `Translator<Properties.Resources>.Translate(...)`

 ## 2.3.
 Translation.
-An object with a Translated property that is a string with the value in `Translator.EffectiveCulture` Implements ÌNotifyPropertyChanged` and notifies when `Translator.EffectiveCulture` changes.
+An object with a Translated property that is a string with the value in `Translator.CurrentCulture` Implements ÌNotifyPropertyChanged` and notifies when for the property `Translated` if a change in `Translator.CurrentCulture` updates the translation.

+## 2.3.1 GetOrCreate.
+Returns an `ITranslation` from cache or creates and caches a new instance.
+If ErrorHandling is Throw it throws if the key is missing.
+If other than throw a `StaticTranslation` is returned.

 ```c#
 Translation translation = Translation.GetOrCreate(Properties.Resources.ResourceManager, nameof(Properties.Resources.SomeResource))